Skip to content

 Can I run multiple Android apps simultaneously on 🪟 Windows 11?

-Yes, supported devices allow you to open multiple Android apps at the same time on your Windows 11 desktop.
-Each app runs in its own window, allowing you to multitask just as you would with native Windows programs.
-This feature requires a stable and fast Wi-Fi connection for the best performance.
+Yes, you can run multiple Android apps at the same time on your Windows 11 desktop using Phone Link, as long as your device supports it.
+Each app opens in its own window, letting you multitask easily with a good Wi-Fi connection.

 Was this guide helpful?